UB-Mannheim/gitlab_to_gitea/README.md

  - Groups
  - Public SSH keys

-Tested with Gitlab Version 13.0.6 and Gitea Version 1.11.6.
+This fork was used to migrate from Gitlab Version 14.8 to Gitea Version 1.16.7.

+Modifications:
+ - Use Gitlab api-key instead of login/password authentication

 ## Usage
 Change items in the config section of the script.